 Setting up Visual Studio Code

 VS Code is lightweight and should run on most available hardware and platform versions.
-You can review the System Requirements to check if your computer configuration is supported.
+Review the system requirements to check if your computer configuration is supported.

 Set up VS Code for your platform

-Install Git, Node.js, TypeScript, language runtimes, and more.
+- Install additional components, including Git, Node.js, TypeScript, language runtimes, and command-line tools.

-Install VS Code extensions from the Visual Studio Marketplace
+- Install extensions from the Visual Studio Marketplace to add themes, formatters, debuggers, and language support.

 Update cadence

-VS Code releases a new version each month with new features and important bug fixes.
-Most platforms support auto updating and you are prompted to install the new release when it becomes available.
+VS Code releases a new version each week with new features and important bug fixes.
+Most platforms support auto update and prompt you to install the new release when it becomes available.

-You can also manually check for updates by running Help > Check for Updates on Linux and Windows, or running Code > Check for Updates on macOS.
+To check for updates manually, run Help > Check for Updates on Windows and Linux, or run Code > Check for Updates on macOS.

 Insiders nightly build